MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

  The histogram log probability of `-17.514` for the top `Year` attribute comes from adding the two entity log probabilities, `-17.514` and `-24.52` together. `LN(EXP(-17.514) + EXP(-24.52)) = -17.514`

-In the context of this tutorial, we can leverage the Histogram API response as **filter suggestions**.
-To learn more about how to generate filter suggestions using Histogram API, see `MakesInteractor.GetFilters(publicationExpression)` method in `makesInteractor.js`.
+In the context of this tutorial, we can leverage the Histogram API response as **contextual filter suggestions**.
+To learn more about how to generate contextual filter suggestions using Histogram API, see `MakesInteractor.GetFilters(publicationExpression)` method in `makesInteractor.js`.

 The corresponding data transformation logic for filter UI elements can be found in: `filterSectionListItem.js` and in `filterAttributeListItem.js`.